SkyRats/WifiConnection/README.md

 # WifiConection
 This is a way to make a wifi conection between two or more computers.
 In addition, all of them can use the same master on ros, working together.

+(ATTENTION: THE MASTER-CLIENT PART THATS NOT WORKING.
+FOLLOW THE INSTRUCTIONS ON WIKI ROS.
+LINK ON 'STEPBYSTEPOLD.TXT' FILE)

 ## Instructions
   In computer1 run the program "hot-master".
 There will be the ros-master.
   After that, in computer2 (and in others, if you want), run "con-client".